rodrigoea/my-notion-journal/README.md

 ## Features

-- Creates a "Daily Journal" page in Notion every day.
-- Migrates any unchecked tasks from the previous day's page to the new daily page.
+- **Daily Cleanup**: Removes any completed ("Done") items from a specified Notion to-do list, including nested items.
-- Runs daily via GitHub Actions for continuous automation.
+- **Automation Ready**: Runs daily via GitHub Actions for continuous maintenance.

----

 ## Requirements

 - **Node.js** (recommended version 14+)
 - A **Notion Integration** with access to your workspace and the relevant parent page ID.

----

 ## Setup